Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Razorback.md

 *Bystander: Victim (motivation: to put himself in danger)*

 An heir of the Clemonte family, he is the youngest of the three siblings and an introvert.
 Cyril is soft spoken and often bullied, but knows more about his mother’s occult dealings than his father or his siblings.
-He has a stash of occult books he has been studying in secret and is barely hiding his excitement of discovering real (and frightening) magic.
+He has a stash of occult books he has been studying in secret and is barely hiding his excitement of discovering real (and frightening) [[magic]].

 # The Clemonte Mansion